Metrilo/custom-integration/README.md

 1. Navigate to the `Settings -> Installation` page in your [Metrilo project](https://app.metrilo.com) (if you don't have one yet - you can [create one here](https://app.metrilo.com/signup)) and note your `API Token` - you'll need it for the next two steps
 2. [Import your resources](#importing-resources) to Metrilo
+3. Send [resource updates](#creating-and-updating-resources) whenever your resources change
-3. [Install the tracking library](#tracking-library-installation) on each page of your website that you want to track
+4. [Install the tracking library](#tracking-library-installation) on each page of your website that you want to track
-4. Send [tracking events](#sending-tracking-events) to Metrilo for each user action on your website
+5. Send [tracking events](#sending-tracking-events) to Metrilo for each user action on your website

 That's it!
 Now user actions on your website will be recorded in your [Metrilo project](https://app.metrilo.com).